Sugarland Personal Injury Attorney

 Types of Accidents in Sugar Land, TX

-Michael P. Fleming & Associates, P.C. handles a wide variety of personal injury cases.
+Fleming Law, P.C. handles a wide variety of personal injury cases.
 Some of the most common kinds of accidents we see include:

 - Car Accidents — Crashes are incredibly common in Sugar Land, and they are one of the most common types of claims insurance companies deal with.
 Insurers are never on your side, and they will actively work to decrease what they have to pay you.
 An attorney can handle all conversations with insurance companies and help negotiate a fair and full settlement.
 A lawyer will be able to conduct an independent investigation into your crash to determine the cause and then hold all liable parties accountable.
 Common causes of car accidents include speeding, distracted driving, or driving while intoxicated (DWI).
 Other crashes are the result of defective parts, design, or maintenance.
 Crashes involving mechanical malfunction or multiple vehicles may have multiple liable parties, including parties other than the drivers.